claclacla/PureSrc-A-functional-programming-approach-to-the-repository-pattern/README.md

 - the method options {object}
 - the data type {string}

-Furthemore it receives other optional parameters from the function returned by the `resourceRepository()` function.
+Furthermore it receives other optional parameters from the function returned by the `resourceRepository()` function.
 These parameters are helpful to add custom options to the request or to extend the resource address.

 Internally it has to call the common `delivery()` function which executes the command.